Holding On Through the Rain: A Norskedalen Wedding Story

 Dress: Allure Bridal

-Suits & Bridesmaid Dresses: Wedding Tree
+Suits and Bridesmaid Dresses: The Wedding Tree

 Florals: Alesa De Jager